jtobin/flat-mcmc/index.markdown

 ### join the club

-Pull requests welcome.
+Pull requests and bug reports welcome.
 If you find this work useful in your research, please cite it as

 *   Tobin, J. (2012) flat-mcmc: A library for efficient, general purpose sampling.  [jtobin.github.com/flat-mcmc](jtobin.github.com/flat-mcmc)